afe-oliveira/raster-forge/docs/user-guide/library/save-results.rst

 Saving Results
 ==============

-The :py:class:`Layer <rforge.lib.containers.layer.Layer>` data is stored within inner NumPy_ N-dimensional arrays.
+The :py:class:`Layer <rforge.library.containers.layer.Layer>` data is stored within inner NumPy_ N-dimensional arrays.
 Therefore, we can utilize any conventional method to save it.
 In this particular example, we employ the tifffile_ package.

 .. _NumPy: https://numpy.org/doc/stable/reference/arrays.ndarray.html
 .. _tifffile: https://pypi.org/project/tifffile/